OxydeBots/discord-lookup-api/README.md

 # discord-lookup-api

+## Project has been offline for some time now, it will not receive updates as this actually breaches ToS

 Discord Lookup API is an API that lets you, with a given ID, get basic informations about a user

 The API returns :